xijo/betterplace_apidocs/sections/project_pictures_list.md

 *Custom picture-sizes:* This API will only deliver the orginal image.
 That is the largest image betterplace.org can provide.
-Please use an image-transformation-service of your choice to resize this image to your liking.
-Note howevers that some have non-url-save characters that might break services like Sencha Source.
+Please use an image transformation service of your choice to resize this image to your liking.
+Note, however, that some image names contain non-url-safe characters that might break services such as Sencha Source.

 We are working on a better solution.
 Please contact us for more information.

 In the meantime, the following links might help:

-* [Sencha Source](http://docs.sencha.io/current/index.html#!/guide/src) provides a easy URL-based solution
+* [Sencha Source](http://docs.sencha.io/current/index.html#!/guide/src) provides a simple URL-based solution
 * [adaptive-images.com](http://adaptive-images.com/) is a self-hosted solution
 * [Google mod_pagespeed "image resizing"](https://developers.google.com/speed/docs/mod_pagespeed/filter-image-optimize)
-  should also help – and give you more performance-goodies as well
+  should also help – and give you more performance goodies as well

 **For [betterplace.org clients](../README.md#client-api):**
 If you request data for a project that is not part of the client